Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 <br/>

 It's a been a lot of configuration work, but the display above shows that we have correctly handled a facebook request and queried a very small amount of data from the facebook graph.
-You should see your name and hometown.
+Tell a friend to try out your "hello world" by going to the facebook url!
+Anyone hitting that page should see their name and hometown, as they gave it in their facebook user profile.
 "Hello" to the brave new facebook world, indeed!